 It doesn’t come naturally to me.
 At all.

 I have to work pretty hard to get up early and have my head on even semi-straight before my kids come bolting out of their rooms like squirrels with their tails on fire.

 So needless to say, I’m a huge fan of healthy make-ahead breakfasts (and coffee).

 We don’t do cereal around here on a regular basis, so quick breakfasts can be harder to come by.

-These gluten free breakfast cookies take some time to prep beforehand, but, oh my, they make at least two mornings with a family of 5 so smooth.
+These healthy gluten free breakfast cookies take some time to prep beforehand, but, oh my, they make at least two breakfasts with a family of 6 so smooth.